cod1r/tack/README.md

         - each corner of the box is curved using an ellipse

     scrolling...
-			- need to calculate how wide or tall the content of a box is in order to know if something is overflowing
+			- need to separate the content container from the content (which is going to be scrolled) because if I only pass "content" then having both horizontal and vertical scrolling won't be possible because one of the scroll containers won't be "overflowing"
-			- need to implement horizontal scrolling
+			- text caret position should also influence scrolling offsets

     need to separate rendering of the box structure and the application of ui rules such as width, height calculation...